getsentry/sentry-docs/docs/clientdev/context.rst

+.. _context:

 Context Management
 ==================

 All SDKs should have the concept of concurrency safe context storage.
 What this means depends on the language.
-The basic idea is that a user of the Raven library can call a method to safely provide additional context information from whererever the user has access to the client object.
+The basic idea is that a user of the SDK can call a method to safely provide additional context information from whererever the user has access to the client object.

 This is implemented as a thread local in most languages, but in some